at-susie/forza_simulator_react/README.md

-# React Router Simple Starter Project
+# Forza Simulator

-*Important Note*: This is just an example and it's not meant to be used in production.
+This is an experimental prototyoe using a relatively new function of Forza Motorsport & Horizon (XBOX game) called 'Data out', which allows the player to stream and export a wide range of driving data, such as speed, engine rev, G-force, etc.

 ### Installing